Aliases for MYL4 Gene

 GeneCards Summary for MYL4 Gene

-MYL4 (Myosin, Light Chain 4, Alkali; Atrial, Embryonic) is a Protein Coding gene.
-Diseases associated with MYL4 include congenital disorder of glycosylation, type iid and aortic valve disease 2.
-Among its related pathways are RhoGDI Pathway and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calcium ion binding and actin monomer binding.
-An important paralog of this gene is MYL1.
+MYL4 (Myosin Light Chain 4) is a Protein Coding gene.
+Diseases associated with MYL4 include Atrial Fibrillation, Familial, 18 and Familial Atrial Fibrillation.
+Among its related pathways are Guidance Cues and Growth Cone Motility and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin monomer binding.
+An important paralog of this gene is MYL3.

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.